“There is no economic world.”

 §5.
 Bayesian Probability vs. Menardism ‒ or, The General Theory of Derp

-It is clear that economics has few opportunities for natural experiments (much like in, say, meteorology) and that, as in quantum theory, the action of the observer cannot be assumed as exogenous to the model.
+It is clear that economics has few opportunities for natural experiments (much like in, say, meteorology) and that, as in quantum theory, the observer is not exogenous to the model.
 UnlearningEcon frames his own argument in terms of the Lucas Critique, which shows how if rational agents will change their behaviour according to past policies, standard economic formulas such as the Phillips Curve (trade-off between inflation and unemployment) are socially constructed and are likely to change if relied upon too heavily in economic policy.
 This emphasis on performativity discredits a frequentist interpretation of economics, which assumes a stable context—implying that a Bayesian approach is the only one that is viable.
 These arguments are convincing, and are certainly a step up from anti-economic ranting.
 Yet, they are philosophical, and as such external to economics.
 I will argue that economics is fundamentally non-Bayesian in its structure, without necessarily being frequentist.
 Inspired by the work of Élie Ayache, economics can better be thought of as generalized Menardism.
 We will see how one of the major implications is that economics is not a theory of the event (or: of black swans), and that consequently it is a category mistake to assume that the financial crisis somehow means that economics has ‘failed’.

-Ayache summarizes his argument through Borges’ tale of Pierre Menard, a Frenchman who decided to spend the last twenty years of his life rewriting Cervantes’ book Don Quixote.
+Ayache summarizes his argument through Borges’ tale of Pierre Menard, a Frenchman who decided to spend the final twenty years of his life rewriting Cervantes’ book Don Quixote.
 However, Menard didn’t simply transcribe the text—which anybody could do!—but actually wrote it.
 In fact, the narrator points out how “Cervantes’ text and Menard’s are verbally identical, but the second is almost infinitely richer.”
 How can this be?
 In Bayesian notation we can depict Menard’s situation as follows:

 P(A) = write Quixote, s.t. ∀B, P(A|B) = P(A) = 1; P(B|A) = P(B)